Jyoti Basu: Proposal for Prime-ministership

-After 7 months, INC declined support to the Chandrasekhar Singh Government.
-Again Rajiv Gandhi sent a proposal to Jyoti Basu, which was declined for second time.
+After 7 months, INC withdrew its support to the Chandrasekhar Singh Government.
+Again Rajiv Gandhi sent a proposal to Jyoti Basu, which was declined by the party for second time.
+Hence general elections were held in 1991.

 In the Indian general election in 1996, the Bharatiya Janata Party (BJP) led by Atal Bihari Vajpayee emerged as the largest party, with 161 of 543 seats but the government fell 13 days later, due to unavailability of majority at the parliament.
 The Indian National Congress (INC), with a substantial 140 seats, declined to head the government.

 Consequently, along with Janata Dal as the head, the left parties (i.e. CPI(M), CPI) and other smaller parties like Samajwadi Party, Dravida Munnetra Kazhagam, Asom Gana Parishad, Tamil Maanila Congress, and Telugu Desam Party formed the United Front, which was supported by INC from outside.
 About the selection of Prime Minister from United Front, Vishwanath Pratap Singh from Janata Dal rejected the proposal of being Prime Minister.
 He suggested that Basu should be made the Prime Minister of the United Front government.
 RJD's chief Lalu Prasad Yadav also supported the proposal.
 The CPI also supported the proposal.
-The proposal was taken to CPI(M) by former CPI(M) General Secretary Harkishen Singh Surjeet.
+The proposal was taken to CPI(M) by former CPI(M) General Secretary Harkishan Singh Surjeet.
 The Polit Bureau of CPI(M) met in a meeting.
 But having no conclusion due to differences, it forwarded the issue to the Central Committee after a voting.
 Through a meeting in Central Committee on May 14, CPI(M) declined the offer saying the party was still not in a position to dictate its policies and would not be able to get them implemented by a coalition government.
-They also stated that it would involve joining hands with “bourgeois” outfits like the Congress.
-Sitaram Yechuri was among the leaders who were against Basu being the Prime Minister.
+They also stated that it would involve joining hands with "bourgeois" outfits like the Congress.
+Sitaram Yechury was among the leaders who were against Basu being the Prime Minister.
 When Surjeet conveyed this to United Front leaders, V. P. Singh again suggested that the CPI(M) should reconsider the decision.
 From Tamil Nadu House, Surjeet called Prakash Karat to tell leaders to stay back for an emergency meeting.
 But the Central Committee again turned down that offer.
 After Basu, the names of late G. K. Moopanar and DMK chief M. Karunanidhi came over but Basu suggested H. D. Deve Gowda for the top post citing his experience as a minister first and Chief Minister of Karnataka and Janata Dal accepted the offer and he was elected as the Prime Minister of India.
 H.D Deve Gowda personally wrote a letter to Jyoti Basu to be the prime minister which Basu declined again due to party choices.